The line between failure and success is so fine that we scarcely know when we pass it: so fine that we are often on the line and do not know it.

 Meaning

-The message behind “The line between failure and success is so fine that we scarcely know when we pass it: so fine that we are often on the line and do not know it.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+“The line between failure and success is so fine that we scarcely know when we pass it: so fine that we are often on the line and do not know it.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme